 If you are ready to get treatment for your OCD, congratulations on starting this important journey!
 Your first step will be to find a therapist.

 A therapist is someone who works in the mental health field and provides therapy as a treatment.
 Therapists can have doctoral degrees (including PhD, PsyD, EdD) or masters degrees (including MSW, MA, MS), and can be in disciplines such as psychology, social work, counseling, and marriage and family therapy.
+This describes the main backgrounds and titles for therapists in the United States - depending on where in the world you live, there may be other professional titles and backgrounds that are able to help you.

 Therapists have different types of education and training, but there's no inherent benefit or drawback to seeing one type over another.
 All types of therapists, whether they have a doctorate or a masters, are trained to do this work and are qualified to help you.